ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 ## Viewing toolchain connections to apps, clusters, and services
 {: #view_toolchain_connections}

-You can view your toolchain's connections to Cloud Foundry apps, Kubernetes clusters, and services.
+You can view your toolchain's connections to Kubernetes clusters and services.

 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.
 1. On the Toolchains page, click a toolchain to open its Overview page.
 Alternatively, on the App details page in your app, click the toolchain name.